|Native Americans who

 to some inconsistency among the linguistic data on the language.

-According to this map, Nisenan (pronounced nish-n-non) land included part of Yuba and most of Nevada, Placer and El Dorado Counties, which stretch west from Lake Tahoe at the bend in California's eastern boundary.
+According to this map, Nisenan (pronounced nish-n-non by Tribal Chairman Richard Johnson) land included part of Yuba and most of Nevada, Placer and El Dorado Counties, which stretch west from Lake Tahoe at the bend in California's eastern boundary.
 Just north is Maidu homeland.

 The brief history that follows is taken from material researched by Richard Johnson, Tribal Council Chairman of what remains of the Nisenan tribelets.
 Based on census data he estimates conservatively that there were about 7000 Nisenan people shortly before the gold rush in 1848.
 This was reduced by half in two years, to about 3500 people in 1850.
 By 1867 only about 500 remained, and now only 18 Nisenan remain counted.
-Hear these and other observations from Richard Johnson in person in the interview video below from their website: nevadacityrancheria.org.
+Hear these and other observations from Richard Johnson in person in this 35-minute interview, which was formerly on their website: nevadacityrancheria.org.

 Chairman Johnson remembers that the heart of his Nisenan village was where Nevada City Elementary school stands today.
 The most famous Nisenan leader was Louis Kelly, who was Chief from 1911 to 1980.
 (Chief Kelly Drive, off Broad Street near Hwy 49 in Nevada City, is named after Louis Kelly.)